Justice Secretary to set out further plans to tackle prison overcrowding

 The Justice Secretary will set out plans to address prison overcrowding amid suggestions criminals could be released after serving just a third of their sentences.

-A written statement is expected to be published by Shabana Mahmood on prison capacity on Wednesday, as the latest weekly prison population in England and Wales stands at 88,087.
+Shabana Mahmood will address the scale of the crisis in prisons on Wednesday, ahead of the sentencing review, as the latest weekly prison population in England and Wales stands at 88,087.

 This is 434 below the last peak in the prison population of 88,521 inmates on September 6, recorded just before the Government began freeing thousands of prisoners early as part of efforts to curb jail overcrowding.